thbc/sjoer/DOCS/DOCUMENTATION/000_Project description.md

 It was produced during two main programming cycles.

-The first from ==Imable== created the foundation of the HoloLens implementation, for retrieving API data and displaying data in real-time.
+The first from Imable (https://github.com/Imable/sjoer) created the foundation of the HoloLens implementation, for retrieving API data and displaying data in real-time.
 It uses the GPS position data streamed from a connected phone via a locally hosted server (on the phone) to update the Unity positions of the vessel object correctly matched to the player position.
 A substantial part of development has established geographically correct conversions and performance optimized C# class structures.

 An additional calibration scene calibrates the main scene based on the offset between player orientation and real world north orientation.